yurimann/first-ajax/README.md

 1. Add an `always` callback, and use console.log to output a message like "Hey the request finished!"

 ## Step 6 - All Together Now!
-So `$.ajax` requests will usually have a `done` callback, and they can use `fail` and `always` when appropriate.
+So `$.ajax` requests will usually have a `done` callback, and they can add `fail` and `always` when appropriate.
 You should now have an AJAX request with a structure similar to this:

 ```javascript
 $.ajax({